fieldtrip/website/getting_started/ricoh.md

 1. To use HPIs (marker coils) as the fiducial points
-2. To use three anatomical landmarks (Nasion, left, and right pre-auricular points) as the fiducial points For the case 1, the positions corresponding to the HPIs are needed to be displayed on the MRI (by vitamin-drug dot images in most cases).
+2. To use three anatomical landmarks (Nasion, left, and right pre-auricular points) as the fiducial points

+For the case 1, the positions corresponding to the HPIs are needed to be displayed on the MRI (by vitamin-drug dot images in most cases).
 For the case 2, it is necessary that the three landmarks, NAS, LPA, and RPA, were picked by a 3D scanner (digitizer) and already have been co-registered with HPIs (i.e., MEG).
 For Ricoh and Yokogawa data (.con, .ave, .mrk), the HPI positions, the anatomical landmarks, and the additional digitized points can be elicited by the FieldTrip function, 'ft_read_headshape'.

-In the Ricoh and Yokogawa system, the coordinate system is defined a
+In the Ricoh and Yokogawa system, the coordinate system is defined as:

 - Origin is at the center of the helmet
 - X-axis goes towards the nose
 - Y-axis goes towards the left
 - Z-axis goes towards the top of the head

 This coordinate system is same as the CTF coordinate system (see the [faq](/faq/how_are_the_different_head_and_mri_coordinate_systems_defined)).
 It is therefore convenient to introduce the CTF coordinate system for defining a head coordinate system.
 In the co-registration procedure described below, there is a step of defining a head coordinate system with the CTF convention.

 ### Read MRI